Ezra Jack Keats

-Jack Keats was born Jacob Ezra Katz on March 11, 1916, in East New York, Brooklyn, the third child of Polish-Jewish immigrants Benjamin Katz and Augusta Podgainy.
-The family was very poor.
-Jack, as he was known, was artistic from an early age, and joyfully made pictures out of whatever scraps of wood, cloth and paper that he could collect.
-Benjamin Katz, who worked as a waiter, tried to discourage his son, insisting that artists lived terrible, impoverished lives.
-Nevertheless, he sometimes brought home tubes of paint, claiming, "A starving artist swapped this for a bowl of soup."
+Keats was born Jacob Ezra Katz on March 11, 1916, to a poor family in East New York, Brooklyn, the third child of Polish-Jewish immigrants Benjamin Katz and Augusta Podgainy.
+He made pictures out of whatever scraps of wood, cloth and paper that he could collect.
+Benjamin Katz, who worked as a waiter, discouraged his son's artistic tendencies and insisted that artists lived terrible, impoverished lives.
+Nevertheless, Keats sometimes brought home tubes of paint, claiming, "A starving artist swapped this for a bowl of soup."

-With little encouragement at home, Keats sought validation for his skills at school and learned about art at the public library.
-He received a medal for drawing on graduating from Junior High School 149.
-Although unimpressive-looking, the medal meant a great deal to him, and he kept it his entire life.
+Keats learned about art at the library and school.
+When he graduated from Junior High School 149, Keats received a medal for drawing that he kept his entire life.
 Keats attended Thomas Jefferson High School, where he won a national contest run by Scholastic for an oil painting depicting hobos warming themselves around a fire.
-At his graduation, in January 1935, he was to receive the senior class medal for excellence in art.
+At his graduation, in January 1935, Keats was to receive the senior class medal for excellence in art.
 Two days before the ceremony, Benjamin Katz died in the street of a heart attack.
-When Keats identified his father's body, he later wrote, "I found myself staring deep into his secret feelings.
-There in his wallet were worn and tattered newspaper clippings of the notices of the awards I had won.
+When Keats identified his father's body, he later wrote, "There in his wallet were worn and tattered newspaper clippings of the notices of the awards I had won.
 My silent admirer and supplier, he had been torn between his dread of my leading a life of hardship and his real pride in my work."